 - learn book and zine-making techniques and create their own zine

 - visit the iconic domed La Trobe Reading Room.

 This program links to the Victorian Curriculum and assists students to:

 - create literary texts that reflect an emerging sense of personal style and evaluate the effectiveness of these texts (VCELT476)

-- analyse, interpret and evaluate a range of visual artworks from different cultures, historical and contemporary contexts to explore differing viewpoints (VCAVAR046).
+- analyse, interpret and evaluate a range of visual artworks from different cultural, historical and contemporary contexts to explore differing viewpoints (VCAVAR046)

 Embark on a journey of discovery at the State Library